Dressmaking tips and tricks that will make your homemade clothes just WOW

 4. Get a good enough sewing machine

 Your Sewing machine doesnot have to be a fancy piece for you to take up sewing.
 An ordinary straight stitch or zig zag sewing machine will suffice.
 Checkout this post on what to look for when buying a beginner’s sewing machine.
-But it has to sturdy enough to withstand long hours of stitching that you will definitely do on it. definitely not one of those mini machines.
+But it has to be sturdy enough to withstand long hours of stitching that you will definitely do on it.
+Definitely not one of those mini machines.

 Also learn the inner outs of your sewing machine and its parts which is necessary if you are going to use it frequently.
 Learn to sew a straight line with your sewing machine by practicing it and also get yourself familiarised with the sewing stitches in your machine.

 5. Press as you sew